Zone Change Process

 Public Meeting with the Colerain Township Zoning Commission

-For a Planned District, the applicant then provides a Final Development Plan (FDP) with final site plans, landscaping and buffering, building plans, signage, etc. to the Planning and Zoning Department.
+For a Planned District, the applicant then provides a Final Development Plan (FDP) with final site plans, landscaping and buffering, building plans, signage, etc. to the Development Department.

-For additional information, please see Articles 4.3 and 4.5 of the Zoning Resolution (PDF) or contact the Colerain Township Department of Planning and Zoning at 513-385-7505.
+For additional information, please see Articles 4.3 and 4.5 of the Zoning Resolution (PDF) or contact the Colerain Township Department of Development at 513-385-7505.

 Link to Colerain Township's Zoning Map.